-The much-anticipated Banjo Babes 2015 Calendar & Album is now available for pre-sale.
+The much-anticipated Banjo Babes 2015 Calendar & Album is now available for sale until the LIMITED stock is gone!
 Presenting the second-edition of the annual compilation album & calendar featuring professional lady banjo artists.
-Pledge now and place a pre-order!
-Help us to make the second annual edition of this project come to life!
+Pledge now with your order and show your support for this grassroots, collaborative project!
+YOU help us to make the second annual edition of this project come to life as we celebrate these artists music!
 On behalf of all of the 2015 featured artists, thank you kindly for your support!

 With the mission of promoting the music of women who play banjo via a fun, collaborative project, the Banjo Babes Calendar & Album project invites you to celebrate these artists’ talent and creativity by ordering our compilation album (preview all 15 tracks below or at www.banjobabes.bandcamp.com) and humorous, silly, fun thematic calendar themed, “The Future” (ALL calendars include the 15-track CD in a beautiful eco-package).